|Fees and other costs (click on the term -->)||

 Glossary entry for program parameter 10703Minimum GPA:

 Glossary entry for program parameter 10704Language of Instruction:

-- Create a portfolio of project work that will demonstrate your skills and interests to employers.
+- Create a portfolio of project work that will demonstrate their skills and interests to employers.

-- Expand your professional network and land quality mentors, internships, and jobs.
+- Expand their professional network and land quality mentors, internships, and jobs.

 - Experience a thriving innovation hub through living in San Francisco.